bowman2001/perplexdoc/content/doc/intro/layout/index.md

 ## In Case of Problems

-There are _two repositories_ for Perplex.
-One for the [theme][theme] itself and one for the [documentation][doc].
-The documentation ships with a copy of the theme, but all work on the theme happens only in its repository.
+There are **two** repositories.
+One for the theme itself and one for the [documentation][doc].
+This documentation project ships with a recent copy of the theme to simplify the initial setup, but work on the theme will only progress in its own repository.

-### Bugs or missing features in the theme
+### Trouble with the Theme?

-Please have a look first at the already existing [issues][issue] for this theme.
-Please create a new one, if it’s not already there.
+When you find a bug in the layout or miss some functionality, please visit the [theme repository][theme].
+Have a look first at the already existing [issues][issue].
+And please create a new one, if your problem is not already listed.
+I’m happy to discuss issues there and maybe you like to help optimizing Perplex.

-### Errors in the content of this documentation
+### Trouble with the documentation

+When you miss some explanation or find a misleading one, please visit the [documentation repository][doc].
+Again, please have a look at already existing [issues][docissue] first and create a new one only, if you can’t find yours.
+I’ll improve the documentation as soon as possible.

+Should you stumble upon bad English, typos or wrong phrases, please excuse me.
+I’m not a native speaker and corrections are welcome.
+You may submit a pull request immediately.

 [^1]: The concept for the baseline has been inspired by [Plumber][plumber].
 Despite precise calculations is the vertical alignment sometimes a little of, noticeably on screens with a lower pixel density—usually desktop screens.
 All browser engines seem to face an inevitable trade-off between the quality of the font rendering and the precision of the line height.